mkcms/maildirwatch/README.rst

   Comma-separated list of maildir patterns to ignore.
 Each pattern must be in fnmatch_ style.
 By default, no maildirs are ignored.

+* ``inhibit-command``

+  Command to run to check if notifications should be inhibited.
+If the command exits with 0, the notification is NOT displayed and only a message is logged.
+  Otherwise the notification is displayed.

+  If this is undefined, notifications are always displayed.

 Actions
 -------